 For the wisdom of crowds to flourish, which might be considered a (narrow) democratic ideal, there must be awareness of how it can mutate into their folly.
 The wisdom of crowds only functions when each individual makes their assessment or decision independently, without knowledge of what the mass of others think.
 This cannot happen where there is second-guessing, which occurs when predictions or observations are published about how others think, thereby subverting the individual decision-making process.
 The wisdom of crowds (i.e. democracy) is, therefore, incompatible with (the temptation of) tactical voting.
 It is also incompatible with groupthink.
 For the wisdom of crowds to operate there needs, therefore, to be restrictions on opinion polls since these inevitably prevent people from forming their judgements independently.

 It is NOT the same as liberalism, whether this is defined narrowly or more broadly.
 The rule of law, property rights, the recourse to markets, freedom of expression and a spirit of moderation may be the hallmarks of liberalism and necessary preconditions for democracy, but they are not sufficient.
 Importantly, democracy must mean more than a culture of discussion.
 Democracy is denied when a broad consensus emerges on what is reasonable yet decisions taken to the contrary.

 Least of all is democracy about equality except in narrowly defined legal and constitutional areas.
 It may, however, result in broad limits being placed on inequality.
-Hence property rights may be curtailed in extremis, for example by punitive taxation.
+Hence some property rights may be curtailed, for example by punitive taxation.
 The single-minded pursuit of equality, even just that of opportunity, entails the suppression of other values.

 WHAT IS ESSENTIAL FOR DEMOCRACY